-While CDPs have more than accomplished that initial goal since their inception, e-commerce has changed a lot over the past 11 years.
+While CDPs have more than accomplished that initial goal since their inception, digital commerce has changed a lot since the inception of CDPs.
 And while the importance of compliantly collecting and caring for customer data cannot be overstated, it's even more important that companies are able to take revenue-generating action with that customer data.

 That's why just having a CDP that collects and stores customer data isn't enough in today's market.

 Make no mistake, your company needs to have the ability to break data silos and build a single customer view for every individual customer by connecting, tracking, and unifying data from all online and offline sources.
 But, if you want to understand customer behavior, enrich your data through artificial intelligence, and instantly launch omni-channel campaigns, a run-of-the-mill CDP in itself is insufficient.

 Let's dive in further to learn about the functions a great CDP should have and what can help fill in the gaps left by average CDPs.